piyushKumar-1/euler-hs/test/tls/README.md

+Folder layout:

 test/tls/
+|-- ca
-|-- certs        -- ^ copies of all of the certificates that we issue with our CA
+|   |-- certs        -- ^ copies of all of the certificates that we issue with our CA
+|   |-- private      -- ^ a copy of the CA certificate’s private key
+|-- ca-certificates  -- ^ all CAs' certificates (get loaded into CertificateStore)
-|-- cient
+|-- cient            -- ^ client cert and key
-|-- intermediate -- ^ intermediate CA
+|-- intermediate     -- ^ intermediate CA (same as `ca`)
 |   |-- certs
 |   |-- csr          -- ^ CSRs
 |   `-- private
-|-- private      -- ^ a copy of the CA certificate’s private key
+|-- server           -- ^ server cert and key
-|-- server

 password (the only one): welcome

+> Following commands need to be fixed in terms of paths!
 # CA

 common name: ca01